Program customization

 Learning objectives1.
 Understand the challenges of plant health in today's agriculture and the basics of microbiology, including plant pathogens and beneficial microorganisms.

-2. Get a first impression of laboratory work through a tour of the lab and simple experiments
+2. Get a first impression of laboratory work through a laboratory tour and simple experiments.

-3. Apply knowledge acquired in class during experiments
+3. Apply the knowledge acquired in class during the experiments.

-4. Synthesize the knowledge acquired in a poster and written report.
+4. Summarize the knowledge acquired in a poster and a written report.

 Number of hours16h